DavidRodriguezSoaresCUI/crctools/README.md

 options:
+  -h, --help            show this help message and exit --skip_verify         Skip verification; only process files with no hash in filename (useful to
+                        resume interrupted execution)
-  -h, --help            show this help message and exit --skip_verify         Skip verification; only process files with no hash in filename --overwrite           Overwrite CRC in filename when verification fails --recursive           (Only with PATH a directory) Enables recursive search for files to verify --extensions [EXTENSIONS ...]
+  --overwrite           Overwrite CRC in filename when verification fails --recursive           (Only with PATH a directory) Enables recursive search for files to verify --extensions [EXTENSIONS ...]
                         Restrict files to process with extension whitelist (default: no restriction;
-                        you may list extensions with leading dot separator) --min_size MIN_SIZE   Restrict files to ones of at least <min_size> bytes (default: 0) --debug               Debug mode (undocumented on purpose)
+                        you may list extensions with leading dot separator) --min_size MIN_SIZE   Restrict files to ones of at least <min_size> bytes; accepts values like '-4.4k', '99G' or '0.5M' (case insensitive); default: 0) --write_report        Writes JSON file with list of files processed by category: COMPUTED, VERIFIED, ERROR --skip_frozen_dirs    Skip frozen dirs (see --frozen_dirs) --frozen_dirs [FROZEN_DIRS ...]
+                        Name of directories that should be treated as read-only (so no file renaming); default: VIDEO_TS BDMV --frozen_dir_file_ext [FROZEN_DIR_FILE_EXT ...]
+                        List of file extensions typically associated with frozen directories (used for warning); default: IFO BUP VOB M2TS BDMV MPLS CLPI
 ```

 Example: Check large (>10MB) video files in directory `D:\Videos` (and subdirectories) :